Differences Between Meraki & RADIUS Integration

 - User selects network and enters username and password (same login credentials to log into Proximity site)

-- It's recommended to have secondary network just for onboarding new members.
+- It's recommended to have a secondary network just for onboarding new members.
 (Meraki is great for this!)

 - It's recommended to "throttle" this onboarding network and cycle password once a month.
 Throttling the traffic on this network encourages members to move over to the RADIUS network as soon as they have an active membership.